msichterman/msichterman/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/mattsichterman?style=social)](https://twitter.com/mattsichterman)&emsp;
 [![Follow on GitHub](https://img.shields.io/github/followers/msichterman?label=Follow%20on%20Github&style=social)](https://github.com/msichterman)&emsp;

-Hey there 👋🏻 , my name is Matt and I am a graduate student at the University of Nebraska-Lincoln, where I got my bachelors degree in Software Engineering.
-I am also an offensive lineman on the football team.
-When I am not working out on the field or in the weight room, I am working hard to better myself as a software engineer.
+Hey there 👋🏻 , my name is Matt and I am a graduate student at the University of Nebraska-Lincoln pursuing my Masters in Engineering Management, where I got my bachelors degree in Software Engineering.
+I am also a former offensive lineman for the Nebraska football team.

 As a software engineer, I enjoy working on full-stack projects.
-I specialize in JavaScript and enjoy using React, Node.js, NoSQL databases and AWS to create projects.
+I specialize in JavaScript and enjoy using React, Express, Node.js, NoSQL databases and AWS to create projects.
 I also have experience using Python, .NET Core and SQL databases.
-I am currently interested in Blitz.js.
+I am currently interested in Supabase.